Skip Breadcrumb Links

 - CLB - Online Self-Assessment - This tool will assess your CLB levels in reading and listening.
 Your test results are for your information only - they are not official results.

 - IRCC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
 From Immigration, Refugees and Citizenship Canada (IRCC).

-- CitizenshipCounts.ca - A website and free iPhone/Android app that helps people study for the citizenship test and learn about the benefits of citizenship.
+- CitizenshipCounts.ca - A website that helps people study for the citizenship test and learn about the benefits of citizenship.